oracle-devrel/terraform-oci-cloudbricks-streams-pool/README.md

 ### Variable specific considerations
 - If NSG is required, provide the name of a pre-created one under variable `streams_pool_nsg_name`.
 In any other case, drop the usage of this variable from configuration or pass it on as `""`
+- This module only supports private endpoint.
+Further support for public endpoint will be enabled, once [this bug](https://github.com/terraform-providers/terraform-provider-oci/issues/1436) is resolved

 ## Sample provider
 The following is the base provider definition to be used with this module